 Materials and methods

 The research work was conducted at Ika south and North Local Government Areas, Agbor, Delta State.
 Ika south comprises of two major clans and Ika North nine clans.
 Ten urban areas were randomly selected for this research and these research, five from Ika south and five from Ika North local governemtn area.
 These include Boji boji Agbor town, Agbor Obi, Alihame, Emuhu and Aliokpu, while those from Ika North were Boji Boji Owa town, Ute Okpu, Owa Alero, Owa Oyibu and Owanta community.
-Two hundred Fifty (250) respondents which include males, females from these urban areas were used.
+Two hundred fifty (250) respondents which include males, females from these urban areas were used.
 Questionnaires were formulated to gather data for this research from the respondents, this was divided into two sections A and B. The section A was to get their personal data, while section B with items that tends to find out from the respondents their relationship with the extension agents.

 Data analytical techniques